Vissla ISA World Junior Championships Forecast

 SWELL: New, modest long period S-SSW swell builds through the day with biggest surf in the PM hours.
 Meanwhile, slight uptick in NW windswell will provide peaky shape.

-WIND: Light offshore wind through the morning trending light+ onshore from the WNW in the afternoon.
+WIND: Light/variable to weak offshore wind early in the morning, trends S-SW through the morning and staying fairly light+ out of the SW-West direction in the afternoon.

 Variety of small-scale swells on tap for the weekend: Old SSW swell leftovers, minor WNW swell, and NW windswell will setup mostly waist high or below waves Saturday.
 Note that we will see a deep 5.2’ high tide at 7:13am which will have shape pretty weak/gutless.
 However, the “inside” shore break sandbar should offer a few quick corners/sections.
 Dropping tide through the late morning/midday (1.2’ at 1:16pm) will open up more opportunity on the outside sandbars.

 Thanks to a recent low pressure system that developed in the central South Pacific earlier this week, we’ll see new/modest long period S-SSW swell forerunners creep in Saturday afternoon/evening and building further through the day Sunday.
 Although the peak of the this swell isn’t till early next week, the building trend Sunday will be good for waist/stomach high waves and sets up to the chest high mark by afternoon.
 Again, peaky shape due to little uptick in NW swell mix.